 AvaTrade, a premier Spread Betting broker in the UK, offers its traders leveraged Spread Betting on a full range of markets, including more than 65 forex currency pairs, metals, energies, agricultural commodities, major indices, bonds from across the world, and a large variety of equities and ETFs.
 With such a large variety of financial products, you are sure to find the instruments that suit you.

 Why should you Spread Bet with AvaTrade?

 - Tax-free trading UK - Profits are exempt from Capital Gains Tax & Stamp Duty**

 - Trade with a trusted forex broker - regulated in UK (MiFiD)

-- Segregated bank accounts – ensuring the safety of your funds
+- Segregated bank accounts - ensuring the security of your funds

-- Personal Account Manager – alongside a 24/5 customer service team
+- Personal Account Manager - working within a 24/5 Customer Service team